pandaroux007/RepulsBot/README.md

 ## Development goals
 ### Objectives to be achieved
-- Show game leaderboard with pagination via discord
-- Replace all bots on the server, without being admin
+- Refactoring the video system
 #### Must be defined
 - Manage competitions and display eSports results
 - For authorized players, asset store of the game from discord